Gregg Allman: Touring and health problems (2000–2011)

 Allman moved to Richmond Hill, Georgia, in 2000, purchasing five acres on the Belfast River.
-The last incarnation of the Allman Brothers Band was well-regarded among fans and the general public, and remained stable and productive.
+The last incarnation of the Allman Brothers Band was well-regarded among fans and the general public, and the group remained stable and productive.
 The band released its final studio album, Hittin' the Note (2003), to critical acclaim.
-Allman co-wrote many songs on the record with Haynes, and regarded it as his favorite album by the group since their earliest days.
+Allman co-wrote many songs with Haynes and regarded it as his favorite album by the group since their earliest days.
 The band continued to tour throughout the 2000s, remaining a top touring act, regularly attracting more than 20,000 fans.
-The decade closed with a successful fortieth anniversary celebration at the Beacon Theatre, where the band would hold residencies most years during their reunion.
+The decade closed with a successful 40th anniversary celebration at the Beacon Theatre, where the band would hold residencies most years during their reunion.
 In 2014, the Allman Brothers Band performed their final concerts, as Haynes and Derek Trucks desired to depart the group.

 Allman struggled with health problems during the last years of his life.
 He was diagnosed with hepatitis C in 2007, which he attributed to a dirty tattoo needle.
-By the next year, three tumors were discovered within his liver.
-He went on a waiting list and after five months, he underwent a successful liver transplant in 2010.
+By the next year, three tumors were discovered in his liver.
+He went on a waiting list and, after five months, underwent a successful liver transplant in 2010.

-In 2011, Allman went public about his battle with hepatitis C. He headlined Merck and the American Liver Foundation's "Tune In to Hep C Campaign" to raise awareness and urge baby boomers to get tested and treated.
+In 2011, Allman went public about his battle with hepatitis C. He headlined Merck and the American Liver Foundation's "Tune In to Hep C Campaign" to raise awareness and urge Baby Boomers to get tested and treated.
 As part of Tune In to Hep C, The Allman Brothers Band headlined a hepatitis C fundraiser and awareness concert at the Beacon Theatre in New York.
 The concert raised $250,000 to benefit the National Viral Hepatitis Roundtable and the American Liver Foundation for education and awareness efforts.
 The National Viral Hepatitis Roundtable in October 2017 created the Gregg Allman Hepatitis C Leadership Award – an annual award to posthumously honor Allman and others who work on behalf of people living with hepatitis C. Michael Lehman, Allman's longtime manager, accepted the award on his behalf.

 Allman's seventh album, Low Country Blues, was produced by T-Bone Burnett.
-Upon its release in January 2011, it represented Allman's highest-ever chart peak in the U.S., debuting at number five.
-He promoted the album heavily in Europe, until he had to cancel the rest of the trip due to an upper respiratory infection.
+Upon its release in January 2011, it represented Allman's highest-ever chart peak in the U.S., debuting at No. 5.
+He promoted the album heavily in Europe, until he canceled the rest of the trip due to an upper respiratory infection.
 This led to lung surgery later in 2011, and rehab in 2012 for addiction following his treatments.
-That year, Allman released his memoir, My Cross to Bear, which was 30 years in the making.
+That year, Allman released his memoir, My Cross to Bear.
 In 2014, a tribute concert was held celebrating his career; it was later released as All My Friends: Celebrating the Songs & Voice of Gregg Allman.